 5. I love the architecture of New York’s historic high rises and other old buildings.
 Other than the obvious Empire State and Chrysler Buildings, my favourites are: the Woolworth Building, the Flatiron Building, Grand Central Station, Carnegie Hall, and the Carlyle and Plaza Hotels.
 A modern skyscraper with an unique and abstract architecture is 8 Spruce St, which is best viewed from directly below.

 6. Go to the Metropolitan Museum of Art (the Met) and of the American Museum of Natural History.
 If you have extra and/or rainy days, or you’re an arts’ buff, go to the Frick, Guggenheim and/or the MoMA (Museum of Modern Art).
+The Met and the Frick are my favorites.
 Check out my post on the times and days of the week you can visit these art galleries for free or a donation.

 7. Visit the Statue of Liberty.
 You can go on a boat tour to the statue or, if you want to save money and don’t mind seeing it from a reasonable distance, you can take a free return trip on the Staten Island Ferry.
 It takes about an hour all up to do this.
-At the time of writing Ellis Island was still closed due to damage from Cyclone Sandy.
 If you are interested in immigrant history like myself, I would recommend the Tenement Museum in the Lower East Side of Manhattan.